 GROUP FINANCIAL METRICS THRESHOLD TARGET MAXIMUM 2022 PERFORMANCE UNDERLYING ADJUSTED EPS PERFORMANCE VERSUS FINANCIAL CONSENSUS Lower quartile of average consensus range Median of average consensus range Upper quartile of average consensus range Adjusted underlying EPS of 33.27p.
-NET ORGANIC REVENUE GROWTH 8% 9% 10% Achieved net organic revenue growth of 12%, above exceeding maximum performance expectations EBITDA MARGIN 33% 35% 38% Achieved overall EBITDA margin of 33.0%, at the bottom of the threshold CASH CONVERSION (IN LINE WITH GUIDANCE) 85% 87.5% 90% 91% cash conversion, above maximum target EFFICIENT CAPITAL ALLOCATION ROIC / WACC < 1.25 ROIC / WACC ≥ 1.25 ROIC / WACC 1.5 ROIC / WACC of 1.58, exceeding maximum performance COMMERCIAL & OPERATIONAL EFFICIENCY IMPROVEMENTS the acquisition select strategies with dem I strategic and commerci ction process and effect ionstrable attention to ir al impact to Business as swift integration ndividual workstream Following the seven acquisitions that were successfully completed in 2021 (i.e. SALI, Segue Partners, EFS, Ballybunion, Indos, perFORM) and integrated into the JTC Group in 2022, incremental revenue totalling £31.8m was recorded in 2022.
+NET ORGANIC REVENUE GROWTH 8% 9% 10% Achieved net organic revenue growth of 12%, above exceeding maximum performance expectations EBITDA MARGIN 33% 35% 38% Achieved overall EBITDA margin of 33.0%, at the bottom of the threshold CASH CONVERSION (IN LINE WITH GUIDANCE) 85% 87.5% 90% 91% cash conversion, above maximum target EFFICIENT CAPITAL ALLOCATION ROIC / WACC < 1.25 ROIC / WACC ≥ 1.25 ROIC / WACC 1.5 ROIC / WACC of 1.58, exceeding maximum performance COMMERCIAL & OPERATIONAL EFFICIENCY IMPROVEMENTS Demonstrate sound strategic and commercial judgement in the acquisition selection process and effect swift integration strategies with demonstrable attention to individual workstream delivery and minimal impact to Business as Usual Following the seven acquisitions that were successfully completed in 2021 (i.e. SALI, Segue Partners, EFS, Ballybunion, Indos, perFORM) and integrated into the JTC Group in 2022, incremental revenue totalling £31.8m was recorded in 2022.
 In line with JTC's commitment towards disciplined capital allocation, considered in excess of 40 acquisition and other transaction opportunities to ensure they pass JTC's investment criteria and deliver value to our shareholders Demonstrate revenue uplifts / cross sales which supports organic growth Achieved a record level of new business wins in 2022 amounting to over £24m, a testament to JTC's market-leading delivery capabilities and strong reputation in the market Continued to create opportunities for new revenue streams, including over £10m generated from taxation, banking and treasury revenues (up from £3m in 2021), which now accounts for more than 5% of Group revenues For the second consecutive year, cross sales in line with JTC's strategy has more than doubled year-over-year to c.£5m (2021: £2.5m).
-This was achieved through the deployment and focus on "Alchemy" as a priority of JTC's Galaxy business plar ology enabled solutions effecting Continued to drive delivery innovation and efficiency through technology enabled solutions. commercial improve ements In 2022, JTC won a transformational mandate with Amaro, a US-based global bank, worth \$4.0m which is the largest ever new mandate win.
+This was achieved through the deployment and focus on "Alchemy" as a priority of JTC's Galaxy business plan.
+Demonstrate techn ology enabled solutions effecting Continued to drive delivery innovation and efficiency through technology enabled solutions. commercial improvements In 2022, JTC won a transformational mandate with Amaro, a US-based global bank, worth \$4.0m which is the largest ever new mandate win.
 This strategic deal provides delivery of an innovative outsourcing and technology solution that is highly automated, digitally centric, and work-flow driven to deliver services to 2,500+ new entities on JTC's platform.
 JTC also continued to advance the implementation of Blueprint to drive operating efficiencies (c.
 75%) in core processes of the Fund Administration and Fund Accounting teams.
-In 2022, JTC also created an innovative cash management work-flow prototype that was implemented in the Cayman office and subsequently integrated into the wider Alteryx data integration platform that is forecasted to generate significant new revenues in 2023.
+In 2022, JTC also created an innovative cash management work-flow prototype that was implemented in the Caym office and subsequently integrated into the wider Alteryx data integration platform that is forecasted to generate significant new revenues in 2023.